atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - This item can only be crafted if you have the item in your Steam Inventory.
-It must be purchased from the community market
+It must be purchased from the community market.
-- Maximum image size is 128x128
+- Maximum image size is 128x128.
-- Can be placed on vertical and angled surfaces
+- Can be placed on vertical and angled surfaces.
-- Can be placed underwater
+- Can be placed underwater.

 ---